Disney's Aladdin (Genesis video game): BlueSky Software

+Virgin Games

 Disney sought a partner with advanced technology and a commitment to quality animation.
 At the Consumer Electronics Show (CES), Virgin Games impressed Gilmore with Global Gladiators (1992) and a demo for DynoBlaze, an unproduced concept by Bill Kroyer featuring rollerblading dinosaurs.
-Virgin's "Digicel" process, a marketing term for a suite of tools and techniques for digitizing hand-drawn animation, aligned with Disney's vision for a game that felt like an extension of the film.
+Virgin's suite of tools and techniques for digitizing hand-drawn animation, which would be marketed as "Digicel", was said by its developers John Alvarado and Andy Luckey to be a major factor in Disney's decision to collaborate with Virgin.
 A historic three-way agreement was negotiated by Virgin President Martin Alper, leveraging his prior relationship with Sega from distributing Master System products in Europe.
 Disney would provide animation, Virgin would handle development and digitization, and Sega would manage marketing and distribution, with profits split equally after costs.
 This deal, finalized in early 1993, required Sega to reassign its license role, as the cancellation of BlueSky's Aladdin left Disney without a Genesis game.

 Development began in January 1993, with a team of nine people and a tight six-month timeline to coincide with the film's October 1993 VHS release.
-Disney's animation team, based at Walt Disney Animation Florida in Orlando, produced 1,400 hand-drawn frames under the direction of Mike Dietz, who bridged the gap between film and game animation.
+Disney's animation team, based at Walt Disney Animation Florida in Orlando, produced 1,400 hand-drawn frames under the direction of Mike Dietz.
 Disney animators, accustomed to the freedom of feature films, faced cartridge limitations such as restricted frame counts and sprite sizes.
 Dietz introduced techniques like holds, loops, X-flipping, and palette cycling to fit animations within the Genesis's constraints.
 Disney provided color copies of the film's backgrounds and character model sheets, though it withheld the film itself and its proprietary Computer Animation Production System (CAPS), which had debuted with The Little Mermaid (1989).
-CAPS influenced the game's vibrant color palette, but digital inking and painting were handled by Metrolight Studios in Los Angeles, with Virgin's Irvine, California team compressing and integrating the assets.
+CAPS influenced the game's color palette, but digital inking and painting were handled by Metrolight Studios in Los Angeles, with Virgin's Irvine, California team compressing and integrating the assets.